 What are some fun activities I can do about snow?

 There are lots of cute activities that range from craft to science experiments on the internet.
-Here are just a few I like that can be adapted to any situation
+Here are just a few I like that can be adapted to any situation1) snowflake scavenger hunt Printable PDF of the different shapes.
+Take it outside and see what you can find!

 2) 15 great activities that are snow and ice related you can do at home or at school with kids from inspiration laboratories